garnettepereira/Crime-Census-Correlation-Data-Analysis/README.md

-# Crime-Education-Correlation-Data-Analysis
+# Crime-Census-Correlation-Data-Analysis
-Project which analyzes the correlation between crime and the education rate in the US for different years
+Project which analyzes the correlation between crime and census statistics in the US for different years, mainly the relation between the education and the crime rate.

 Datasets used: